SwiftUIX/SwiftUIX/README.md

 # Requirements

 > [!Note]
-> Swift 5.9 is the latest release for Swift and adds support for macros, support for Swift 5.8 will be dropped soon.
+> Swift 5.10 is the minimum Swift version required to build SwiftUIX, Swift 5.9 is no longer supported.

-- Deployment target: iOS 13, macOS 10.15, tvOS 13, watchOS 6 and visionOS 1 beta 6 (Xcode Xcode 15.1 beta 3)
+- Deployment targets: iOS 13, macOS 10.15, tvOS 13, watchOS 6 and visionOS 1
-- Xcode 15.0+
+- Xcode 15.4+

 # Installation